Skip to main content

 • detector dogs

-• x-ray machines
+• x-ray machines and/or

-• baggage inspection
+• baggage inspection.

-In many cases, they'll return your declared goods to you after inspection.
-Some items may need treatment to make them safe.
-Some items are not allowed into Australia because of the risk of pests and disease.
+• Some items aren’t allowed into Australia because of the risk of pests and diseases.
 Officers may seize these for export or destruction.

 Check detailed import conditions on the Biosecurity Import Conditions system (BICON) website.

-Restricted items
+Restricted and prohibited items

 Medicines, drugs and herbal remedies

-You need to declare all medicine including:
+You need to declare all medicine, including:

 • prescription medications